 The Hawk House is a tiny green-roofed cabin located high in the mountains of central California.
-Architect Alex Wyndham designed and built this seven-by-nine foot house completely of timber with three foldable walls and skin made from redwood bark.
+Designer Alex Wyndham designed and built this seven-by-nine foot house completely of timber with three foldable walls and skin made from redwood bark.
 The small off-grid refuge is built into a hillside and provides a magnificent view of the Pacific Ocean.

 The building is carefully oriented to take advantage of natural lighting, heating and cooling while keeping its impact on its site to a minimum.
 The redwood bark facade was sourced from a neighboring sawmill, and the doors look like secret compartments, with the front side of the space designed as one large glass folding element.
 These folding mechanisms are introduced to enable natural ventilation on stifling nights.